[Go to TOC]

 All standard batteries deliver 100 percent their available capacity if discharged in 20 hours or more,

 but they will deliver less than their available capacity if discharged at a faster rate.
-The faster they
+The faster they discharge,

 the less ampere-hour capacity they have.

 The low-voltage limit, as specified by the manufacturer, is the

 a test used in battery shops to determine the condition a battery.

 Q31.
-When should
+When should safety precautions

 pertaining to batteries be observed?

 Q32.
-How long should a 200 ampere-hour battery be
+How long should a 200 ampere-hour battery be able to deliver

 It should be remembered that adding the active ingredient

 the specific gravity the electrolyte and does not convert the plates back to active material, and so does not bring

-the battery back to a charged condition.
-A charging current must be passed through the battery to recharge it.
+the battery back to a charged condition. a charging current must be passed through the battery to recharge it.